 This feature is available only on packages featuring the PDR_ON pin.
-The internal power-on reset (POR) / power-down reset (PDR) circuitry is disabled through the PDR_ON pin.
+The internal power-on reset (POR) / power-down reset (PDR) circuitry is disabled by setting the PDR_ON pin to low.

 An external power supply supervisor should monitor V{DD} and should maintain the device in reset mode as long as V{DD} is below a specified threshold.
 PDR_ON should be connected to this external power supply supervisor.
 Refer to Figure 5: Power supply supervisor interconnection with internal reset OFF.